Please enable JavaScript to view the comments powered by Disqus.

 Business Start-Up and Entrepreneurship

-If you are interested in immigrating to Prince Edward Island and would like to invest in and run a business, you may be eligible for a nomination for permanent residency through the Work Permit Stream of the Prince Edward Island Provincial Nominee Program (PEI PNP).
-This stream is for foreign nationals with business ownership or extensive management experience who would like to move to PEI to start their business, and eventually become a permanent resident.
+Suppose you are interested in immigrating to Prince Edward Island and want to invest in and run a business.
+In that case, you may be eligible for a nomination for permanent residency through the Work Permit Stream of the PEI PNP.
+This stream is for foreign nationals with business ownership or extensive management experience who want to move to PEI to start their business and eventually become permanent residents.

 Work Permit Stream Eligibility Requirements